Recent Developments

 CONSTITUTIONAL FRAMEWORK

-The current Constitution of the Republic of Ecuador was approved by referendum on September 28, 2008 and was published in the Official Registry number 449, on October 20, 2008.
+The Constitution of the Republic of Ecuador was approved by referendum on September 28, 2008 and published in the Official Registry number 449, on October 20, 2008.
 Constitutional amendments, which eliminated term limits for political office, entered into force December 21, 2015.
 Other constitutional amendments went into force on January 25, 2021.

 According to the Constitution, all organizations in society are recognized to be an expression of popular sovereignty and may therefore carry out processes of self–determination, influence decisions and public policy, and exercise social control of public bodies at all levels of government (Article 96).
 Organizations may be structured in any manner to enforce the popular power and its expression, although they must adhere to internal democratic practices and ensure the accountability of the organization (Article 96).